Skip to product information

 2010 Kobe Sogo Group Kiln Exhibition

-2011 Toyoda Sake Ware Midsummer Cold Sake Cup Exhibition (2012 2013)
+2011 Toyoda Midsummer Cold Sake Cup Exhibition (2012 2013)

-2014 Kobe Sogo Group Kiln Exhibition Identity & Originarity ~ Contemporary Ceramics New Collection Exhibition ~ Hyogo Ceramic Art Museum Kochi Daimaru 4-person Exhibition
+2014 Kobe Sogo Group Kiln Exhibition Identity & Originarity ~ Contemporary Ceramics New Collection Exhibition ~ Hyogo Ceramic Art Museum Kochi Daimaru 4-person exhibition

 decoplay (Taiwan) 3-person exhibition at Seibu Shibuya store ~En~